SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 ## Errata warning
 All modern AVRs, since the release of the first tinyAVR 0/1-series, through the AVR DB-series, have always had a silicon bug relating to the TWI pins.
 When the TWI peripheral takes control of the SCL and SDA, it correctly controls their being an INPUT or OUTPUT - but it fails to also take over the output value...
 That means that if the PORTx.OUT bit is 1 for either of the pins, it would be trying to drive the line high instead of low, and the I2C bus would be non-functional.
 As of 2.2.6, we always clear those bits in begin(); this was not done on older versions.
 In any event, do not `digitalWrite()` either of the pins  `HIGH` or set their `pinMode()` to `INPUT_PULLUP` after calling `Wire.begin()`.

+## Dual Mode not supported
+Dual mode is not supported by the Wire library; I am aware of no Arduino library implementations of dual mode.
+This may be implemented at some point in the future, but I do not expect to be able to get to it anytime soon.
+This is a more difficult task than most development work, and it's not clear to me how to extend the state machine model in the library to handle the same module acting as both master and slave.
+The hardware also supports master and slave on the *same* pins, but this is ALSO not supported by this library, for the same reason.
+I would be overjoyed to receive a pull request to add this functionality.

+## The second TWI
+Most of these parts have a second TWI interface.
+A Wire1 library that is compatible with any library that was compatible with Wire (and I mean that in both senses of "any") is possible, but I do not have the skill with C++ classes to do it.
+If you do and want to be a hero: [Issue #54](https://github.com/SpenceKonde/DxCore/issues/54)